Core values

 The five values

-Value Simple meaning Example
+Value Simple meaning Test example

 Individual liberty People can make their own choices.
 People can choose their religion, opinions and lifestyle.